Campaign Aims and Messages

 2. Make visible that our governments are elected from the support of less than a quarter of registered voters.
 So challenge the defeatist idea of the 'wasted vote' by pointing to the potential impact if just some of the 'Unheard Third' either Vote, or Vote NONE.

-Encourage the media, similarly, to show the real results of previous elections.
+- including by encouraging the media to show the full and real results of previous elections.

 3. Establish the right to protest within our democracy, as a vital part of the democratic process, and as a healthy barometer of political dissent.

 - by making votes for NONE clear, so that it is indefensible for the Electoral Commission to continue to classify protest votes as 'voter intention uncertain'.

 4. Help to take back the word 'politics' from its current negative use, to being what ordinary people do positively in voting, in demonstrating and in daily life, to gain justice and improve our society, economy and environment.

 The message to politicians and voters

 When over a third do not vote, and when current research shows that 77% of UK registered voters are dissatisfied with the state of UK democracy, there has to be a way of saying 'No', as well as 'Yes', to what is on offer.

 The option to protest within our democratic process is a first step to revitalising our democracy and fixing UK politics.
 Whereas not voting requires no thinking, discussion or participation, the option to Vote NONE is about democracy, and demands all three.

 Suddenly there's no reason to be silent.
 The option to Vote NONE builds positive, active politics from passive abstention and despair.